A Fast Broadband Beamspace Transformation: Numerical Experiments

 The experiments presented above are based on the sequential execution of all algorithms.
 However, it is important to emphasize the parallelization potential of the FBST algorithm.
 Specifically, during the transform step, the summations in \eqref{eq:DFT_1} can be independently computed for each pair of indices $l,b$, enabling parallel execution.
 Likewise, as previously mentioned, the inverse problem step can also be parallelized across different beams.
 In contrast, such parallelization is not feasible for the FDS algorithm due to its inherently recursive structure, which necessitates a sequential computation.

-Finally, Figure \ref{fig:ula_beampattern} plots the beam pattern for FBST, DS, and FDS for the ULA parameters mentioned earlier.
+Finally, Figure \ref{fig:ula_beampattern} plots the beam pattern for FBST, DS, FDS and sub-band processing for the ULA parameters mentioned earlier.
 To capture the response across the entire frequency band, beam patterns are computed at 20 evenly spaced frequencies within $[f_c-\Omega,f_c+\Omega]$ and then overlaid to illustrate how the beamformer responds across the entire range.
-We can observe from the inlaid plot that the large bias in FDS beamforming results in frequency-dependent fluctuations in the steered direction; meanwhile, the low bias in FBST ensures a consistent response in the steered direction across all frequencies.
+We can observe from the inlaid plot that the large bias in FDS beamforming results in frequency-dependent fluctuations in the steered direction.
+In sub-band processing, insufficient frequency sampling causes beam squint, i.e. different frequency components are steered toward slightly different directions.
+In contrast, the low bias in FBST yields a stable response in the intended steering direction across all frequencies, maintaining consistency and avoiding beam squint.

 In the following section, we present an analysis of the reconstruction error when using the Fourier extension basis to recover the least squares estimate for a band-limited signal.